University Handbook, Section D:

 (July 2006, revisions)

 D1 By tradition, the faculties of colleges and universities have authority to grant degrees and control all matters dealing with courses and curricula offered by the institution.
 At Kansas State University, the exercise of these powers is subject to final approval by the Kansas Board of Regents.
-The faculty of K-State also has authority to participate in the establishment of policies relating to many other all-university problems.
+The faculty of Kansas State University also has authority to participate in the establishment of policies relating to many other all-university problems.
 To carry out these duties and responsibilities, the general faculty in 1951 created the Faculty Senate as its representative body.

 D2 Individually, faculty members are in the unclassified service of the state of Kansas.
 Assigned duties vary but traditionally a portion of most faculty appointments entails self-generated creative activity.
 Faculty members are expected to establish an appropriate work schedule which will allow them to accomplish all of these assigned duties, including classes, meetings, and posted office hours.
 When absences can be anticipated, arrangements for another faculty member to assume scheduled duties should be made by the faculty member concerned.